 Northrop Grumman is headquartered in Falls Church, VA, but maintains a large presence in Southern California with sites in Palmdale, El Segundo, Goleta, Redondo Beach, Manhattan Beach, and San Diego.
 The company’s yearly revenue exceeds $30 billion, and it ranked #118 on the 2018 Fortune 500 list.
 Its Chairman and CEO is Kathy Warden who leads 85,000 employees spread across all 50 states and 21 countries.

 If you’re an engineer interested in working on next-level, possibly even top secret projects then keep scrolling.
-We’ve put together a collection of position openings and average salaries (current as of October 2019) to give you an idea of what’s it like to work at this legendary organization.
+We’ve put together a collection of openings in California and average salaries (current as of April 2020) to give you an idea of what’s it like to work at this legendary organization.

 Northrop Grumman Jobs

 Northrop Grumman offers opportunities across an array of disciplines including aerospace engineering, electrical engineering, mechanical engineering, systems engineering and more.
 Sample positions include: